MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-point-to-s2cell-function.md

 Calculates the S2 cell token string value of a geographic location.

-S2 Cell can be a useful geospatial clustering tool.
-The S2 Cell is a cell on a spherical surface and its edges are geodesics.
-S2 Cell has 31 levels of hierarchy with area coverage ranging from 85,011,012.19km² at the highest level of 0 to 0.44 cm² at the lowest level of 30.
-S2 Cell preserves the cell center well during level increase from 0 to 30.
-Two geographic locations can be very close to each other but have different S2 cell tokens.
+S2 cell can be a useful geospatial clustering tool.
+The S2 cell is a cell on a spherical surface and it has geodesic edges.
+S2 cells are part of a hierarchy dividing up the Earth's surface.
+S2 cells have a maximum of 31 levels, ranging from zero to 30, defining the number of times a cell is subdivided.
+Levels range from the largest coverage on level zero with area coverage of 85,011,012.19km² to the lowest coverage of 0.44 cm² at level 30.
+S2 cells preserve the cell center well as cells are subdivided at higher levels.
+Two geographic locations can be very close to each other but they have different S2 cell tokens.

 >[!NOTE]
 > If you invoke the [geo_s2cell_to_central_point()](geo-s2cell-to-central-point-function.md) function on an S2 cell token string that was calculated on longitude x and latitude y, the function won't necessarily return x and y.